Home » Water Quality » Contaminants » What Causes Brown Well Water & How to Get Rid of It

 How long does it take for brown water to go away?

 Chlorination will take 30 minutes to disinfect water from contaminants.
-However, seeing its effects on faucets might take a bit longer.
+However, it may take longer for the water coming out of your faucets to be clear again.

-Septic runoff or rusty plumbing, on the other hand, might take a little while, depending on the severity of the issue and the responsiveness and pace of professionals.
+Septic runoff or rusty plumbing, on the other hand, might take a little while, depending on the severity of the issue and the responsiveness and pace of the professionals you hire.

 Is brown well water safe to drink?

-It’s never a good idea to risk drinking brown water.
+It’s never a good idea to drink brown water.
 At best, water containing contaminants such as iron ore is likely to taste foul.
 At worst, brown water can harbor dangerous diseases from septic runoff.
 So, always err on the side of caution and avoid drinking discolored water.

 Is it okay to bathe in brown water from a well?